 - Seniors who will not graduate until at least May of the following year

-- Majors in the College of Education can apply as early as the second semester of their freshman year (Education majors cannot be Research Fellows during their senior year due to their teaching internship responsibilities)
+- Majors in the College of Education can apply as freshman (senior Education majors cannot be Research Fellows due to their teaching internship time commitments)

-- Degree in Three students can apply as early as their freshman year
+- Degree in Three students can apply as freshman

 How do I apply?